gimm-institute/public-zone/workshops/202204_inaugural/presentations/GIMM_introduction.md

 ### About the framework

 * Outcome of several applied macroprudential modeling projects
+	* Diverse economies and financial systems motivated large number of extensions
 * Focus primarily on __production__, not theoretical insights
   * Motivated by insights from DSGE models (e.g. MAPMOD)
   * But flexible semi-structural approach for practical reasons